pataprogramming/tones/curriculum/01-piano-chords.md

   (chord :Bb4 :dim)   ; b flat diminished -> #{70 73 76}
 ```

-Meg said to herself, "ah, that's why a function call"
+So if you try the function call

 ```clojure
 (chord :c3 :major)
 ```

-"returned"
+it should return
 ```clojure
 (48 55 52)
 ```

-"these three, got it."

-She completely understood the `chord` function, its meaning and how to use.
+You might expect that, since`(chord :c3 :major)` corresponds to `(48
+55 52)`, Overtone will play a chord if you type `(piano 48) (piano 55)
+(piano 52)` on a single line and evaluate it.
+In fact the sound will
+just be a single note, as Light Table will think that you're just
-Now she wanted to make the piano sound of
+asking it to evaluate the last of these: the `(piano 52)`
-`(chord :c3 :major)`, so
-she typed `(piano 48) (piano 55) (piano 52)` in the same line and
-evaluated the line, but the sound was just a single note.

-> On repl, writing `(piano 48) (piano 55) (piano 52)` in a single line
+> At the REPL, writing `(piano 48) (piano 55) (piano 52)` in a single
-> works and makes a chord sound.
-But unfortunately, this doesn't work
-> on Light Table.

-Meg thought a while, recalling what she had learned at the ClojureBridge
-workshop.
-Suddenly, the idea came to her mind, "write a function!"
+> line plays all of the notes of the chord at once.

+Knowing the number of the chord's notes, they can be combined together
-Soon, she wrote a function, `c3-major-chord` in `play.clj` file:
+using a function, as discussed earlier in the ClojureBridge curriculum:
+For example, here's a `c3-major-chord` that can be added to `play.clj`:

 ```clojure
 ;; function definition